 Perhaps we should not be too hasty to write Thomas off as unbeliever -maybe there is a bit of Thomas in all of us.

 Maybe there was a bit of spiritual jealousy in Thomas - why have they had this wonderful spiritual experience and I haven’t?

 One week later Jesus appeared to them again.
-Just so that Thomas didn't miss out on the blessing, Jesus gives them the same greeting.
+In order that Thomas didn't miss out on the blessing, Jesus gives them the same greeting.
 Shalom - all the blessings of the Kingdom of God be with you.
 If that wasn't enough for poor Thomas, there were to be two more wonders for him.
-First of all Jesus really is alive and is talking to him, and secondly all of Thomas's conditions are repeated back to him.
+First of all Jesus really is alive and is talking to him, and secondly all of his conditions to believing are repeated back to him.
 Unless I put my hand in the wounds..
 It was as if Jesus had overheard the conversation – the spiritual world is nearer than we think!

 We will never know if Thomas acted upon Jesus invitation to put his finger into the wounds.
 I suspect not, there was no need.
 He believed and suddenly John's Gospel comes full circle.

-May we, today's disciples, make space, time, and an open door for every doubting Thomas to meet Jesus for themselves.
-If only today’s disciples who say we believe in the risen Christ, and the power of the Holy Spirit would come out from behind those closed doors, then perhaps the rest of the world could confront its doubts.
+May we, twenty first century apostles, make space, time, and an open door for every doubting Thomas to meet Jesus for themselves?
+If only today’s apostles who say we believe in the risen Christ, and the power of the Holy Spirit would come out from behind those closed doors, then perhaps the rest of the world could confront its doubts.

 Surely we must come out from behind the doors that we close, be open to God, and be open to being transformed into bold-speaking, earth-shaking, headline-making apostles.

 For once we were no people, but now we are Easter people, we have been bought with a price.
 We, like Thomas have to believe without the physical contact with Jesus, we need his peace and to receive the breath of his Spirit.